 They also have a Yoga Studio on their second floor.
 They have classes daily at 9:00 am and 5:00 pm for $5 per session.
 Check out their Facebook page for the most up to date schedules, or If you just want to look at pictures of their beautiful food.

-12. INDULGE IN A SPA DAY AT BANTEAY SREY PROJECT
+12. SPA DAY AT BANTEAY SREY PROJECT

 The Banteay Srey Project is comprised of three branches: the Banteay Srey Spa, Deva Cafe, and a Yoga Studio.
 Per their website, the project provides local Khmer women with on-site training, well-paid jobs, and a supportive future.